raphaellndr/Conway/README.md

 # Conway
-Python implementation of famous Conway's Game of Life
+Python implementation of famous Conway's Game of Life.